 Commission Chair and Vice-Chair

-19. The Commission Chair of the Commission is the head of a Member’s national authority responsible for hydrographic services.
+19. The Chair of the Commission is typically the head of a Member’s national authority responsible for hydrographic services, but may also be an official representative of the Member State, consistent with the principle of IHO General Regulations.
 The Commission Chair assumes responsibilities from the closing of a regular meeting to the closing of the next regular meeting.
 The Commission Chair is responsible for organizing the regular meeting over which the Commission Chair is to preside.
 Generally, the hosting of meetings and the chairpersonship should follow the same rotation as noted in Section 5(13).

 20. At the closing of the regular meeting, the Vice-Chair assumes the Commission Chair and remains in office until the closing of the next regular meeting.

 21. The Commission Chair provides the secretariat functions for the Commission during the course of the Chair’s term.
-Secretariat functions includes correspondence, the preparation of a provisional agenda, the keeping of minutes, the recording of actions and decisions, and the preparation of a summary report.
+Secretariat functions includes correspondence, the preparation of a provisional agenda, the keeping and distribution of minutes, the recording of actions and decisions, and the vetting, preparation, and final submission to the IHO Secretariat of a summary report.

 22. The Commission Chair is to prepare and present a report on the activities of the Commission for the IHO Inter-Regional Coordination Committee (IRCC) meeting.
 The IRCC is the steering committee of the IHO for inter-regional coordination and support.